 It’s also handy for students, business professionals, and anyone who just wants to write better.

 Here’s a quote directly from their site – “Essentially, Grammarly offers the same features as a thesaurus, a quality grammar checking program, and a plagiarism checker.
 While you can purchase each of these tools separately elsewhere, Grammarly combines them, which is actually quite nice.”
 Brandi Cross, Freelance Writer

-I love this graphic – they actually had a contest on their Facebook page to determine which is the most annoying grammar error.
+I love this graphic – they actually had a contest to determine which is the most annoying grammar error.
 Evidently, it is the misuse of your and you’re – ugh.
 One of my little pet peeves also.